nathanjhood/MSYS2-toolchain/README.md

 </br>

 It should be noted that the first file, the 'buildsystem' file, actually contains and 'include()' directive for the second file - the 'toolchain' file, where the sub-system's toolchain is specified.
-This inclusion happens as a result of comparing the '\<MSYSTEM\>' variable against their usual shell names.
+This inclusion happens as a result of comparing the "<b>MSYSTEM</b>" variable against their usual shell names.

 It is well worth noting that both files are pretty much direct clones of corresponding files found in <a href="https://github.com/microsoft/vcpkg.git">microsoft's excellent vcpkg package manager</a>.

 Please be aware that a prefix of just "MSYS_" is referring to vars coming from the 'buildsystem' file, if loaded.
 The vars with prefix of "MSYS<u>2</u>_" refer to what you would usually get from Msys64 if entering the "MSYS2" subsystem.
 It's a close call, but I think it's ok!?

 </br>

+## Motivations

+We don't want build-system configs to be baked into our project source code (because they contain variables relevant only to the machine used to build with), so one common working method is to specify a '<b>toolchain file</b>' that configures the end-user/developer's build system appropriately, based on what is available on their specific build system, come build time.
+A well-designed implementation is a balance of machine-based file lookup and user-specification, coupled with very thoughtful design patterns for fall-through cases, where something important might not have been (possible to have been) specified at a certain point in the build process.
+Since each MSYS2 sub-system has it's own compiler toolchain, runtime libraries, and architecture, there are many environmental variants among each sub-system that require critical attention in order to be correctly utilized in custom builds and projects - *and* in sync with both latest CMake release and compiler toolchain installed on your system.

+To better understand this last paragraph, please see the files under your CMake installation directory;

+* 'share/cmake/Modules/Platform/',

+* 'share/cmake/Modules/Compiler/',

+* 'share/cmake/Modules/CMakeCLanguageInformation.cmake', and

+* 'share/cmake/Modules/CMakeSystemSpecificInformation.cmake' ...)

 </br>

-## Todo
+# <b>Todo</b>

-Lots of paths to fix, test, etc. Lots of cleanup.
-Potentially a re-write in store to compile more variable strings from other variable strings (<b><i>'\<MINGW_PACKAGE_PREFIX\>-\<TOOLCHAIN_TO_USE\>'</i></b>, etc...), however I don't personally prefer this approach because it requires a CMake run in order to fetch these compiled variables, compared to just having them defined at-a-glance in the toolchain file, and tells us (less than) nothing about the variables that we *haven't* selected for that run.
+Potential for another refactor to boil the entire set of toolchain file source code into one file (with the "MSYSTEM" switch internally swapping out less and less changes), however I don't personally prefer this approach because it requires a CMake run in order to fetch these compiled variables, compared to just having them defined at-a-glance in the toolchain file, and tells us (less than) nothing about the variables that we *haven't* selected for that run.

+The second drawback to clumping all toolchain files into one is that we lose seperation of states that we might otherwise be able to harness simultaneously - for example, it wouldn't be possible (well, not as easily conceivable) to load vars from more than one toolchain file...

 Preferring verbosity during dev/debug, meanwhile.

 Consider adding in some of the switching logic from the excellent 'fougas.msys2' VSCode extension.

+## Clang-CL support?

-Considering extending the available <b>'\<MSYSTEM>\'</b> list by adding the following:
+Considering extending the available "<b>MSYSTEM</b>" list by adding the following:

-* <b>\<CLANGCL64\></b>
+* "<b>CLANGCL64</b>"
-* <b>\<CLANGCL32\></b>
+* "<b>CLANGCL32</b>"

 The idea would be to call the MSVC-style 'cl' compiler frontend executables (<i>'clang-cl.exe'</i>) for Clang toolchains, to ease interoperability with MSBuild-style compile flags and command lines.